-Many apps can be designated as full-screen - and in the V20 that really does mean full screen.
+Many apps can be designated as full-screen - and that really does mean full screen.
 Apps can extend beyond the hole-punch to the outer edge of the display, for full immersion, especially on 6.4-inch screen size.

 It's a potential distraction

-One of the most obvious downsides is how suddenly apparent the hole-punch can be when an app goes full-screen.
+One of the most obvious downsides is how apparent the hole-punch can be when an app goes full-screen.
 After all, it's a totally black area, which really shows up on a bright screen.
-Sometimes that'll see your eyes dart towards it.
+That'll see your eyes dart towards it.

 It can get in the way of operation

 The other potential issue is that the hole-punch area can hide specifics within an app.
 One example we've found is video adverts that have the close 'x' positioned almost exactly where the front camera is - which makes hitting it to close the ad a little trickier than it could be.
 It's not a common issue though.

-Furthermore not all apps have to run in full-screen mode - in the Honor V20 it's possible to designate per-app whether you want a black-out strip (notch style, we suppose) to contain the app within a given space.
+Furthermore not all apps have to run in full-screen mode - it's possible to designate per-app whether you want a black-out strip (notch style, we suppose) to contain the app within a given space.